🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 torch_geometric.datasets Benchmark datasets Cora, MUTAG, QM9

-# Note: This example should be executed in an environment with PyTorch Geometric installed # pip install torch-geometric
+# Note: run this example in an environment with PyTorch Geometric installed

-print("\n=== PyTorch Geometric Custom GNN Layer ===\n")
+print("\n=== Custom GNN Layer with PyTorch Geometric ===\n")

-# PyG imports (demo pseudo-code)
+# PyG imports (pseudocode for demonstration)

 # from torch_geometric.nn import MessagePassing